chazcornwall/math4610/tasksheets/tasksheet_06.md

 **Task 1**

 When I pick a value sufficiently close to zero and close to the root, newton's method and secant method find the root.
 The fixed point iteration method does not converge unless I make epsilon 0.1.
 The bisection method also converged to the correct root (closest to zero) if the bounds were evenly spaced about 0 (i.e. [-5,5]).
 Considering how the bisection algorithm works, this behavior is dependent on the specific function that was used and is not characteristic of the algorithm itself.
+This image under Task 3 and Task 4 in this sheet shows the output.

 **Task 2**